Ultimate Travel Guide to Tusheti, Georgia

 A mountainous area, largely situated over 2000m, this is a place that has been used for herding and grazing animals by the Tush people for centuries.

-Now a national park and a protected area of natural beauty, Tusheti is still very much a wild land – a place full of green mountain views, snow-capped peaks, running rivers, rough tracks and with a community that still live in ways similar to how their ancestors have for generations.
+Now known as Tusheti National Park and an area of natural beauty, the Tusheti protected landscape is still very much a wild land – a place full of green views, snow-capped peaks, running rivers, rough tracks and mountain villages with a community that still live in ways similar to how their ancestors have for generations.

 Ditch the technology here, time in Tusheti is all about simple, wholesome living on the sort of relaxed timeframe we rarely find in the west anymore.